owainlewis/emacs-color-themes/README.md

 # Emacs themes

-Emacs versions of a selection of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.
+Emacs interpretations of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.

-Most of them have been modified for my personal taste and Emacs setup.

-All the themes are named after personal tech and programming heroes.
+All the themes are named after personal programming and tech heroes.

 ## Use